 In May 2019, seven production wells in Nido (3 out of 5), Matinloc (3), and North Matinloc (1) were successfully plugged and abandoned, while two remaining Nido wells were only partially abandoned due to difficulties encountered during the plugging operations.
 The plug and abandonment of these wells will be completed in 2020.
 In 2019, the Group recognized plug and abandonment and stripping costs amounting to \$1.36 million.
-As of June 30, 2020 and 2019, outstanding balance of the provision for the plug and abandonment amounted to \$0.41 million and \$0.33 million, respectively.
+As of September 30, 2020 and 2019, there has no outstanding balance of the provision for the plug and abandonment.